Why You Need to Focus on Brand Marketing (And How to Do It Well)

-I am sometimes surprised—and almost always annoyed—when the debate arises between brand consultants and marketing agencies as they battle over which of their services is more important.
+When the debate arises between brand consultants and marketing agencies, I’m sometimes surprised and almost always annoyed as they battle over which of their services is more important.

 The answer is simple: branding and marketing are equally important.

-Unfortunately, the business owners who choose one over the other usually do so because they do not understand branding and marketing as separate processes or how they complement each other.
+Unfortunately, the business owners who choose one over the other usually do so because they don’t understand branding and marketing as separate processes or how they complement each other.

-As a result, they are missing out on a tremendous opportunity to build something special.
+As a result, they’re missing out on a tremendous opportunity to build something special.
 The small businesses that understand and utilize the power of brand marketing will by far emerge as the winners of the race.

-In this article, I will explain what brand marketing is and how it can supercharge your business’s growth.
+In this article, I’ll explain what brand marketing is and how it can supercharge your business’s growth.

 What Is Brand Marketing?

 Brand marketing is the process of promoting your business in a way that builds and enhances its identity and reputation in the minds of your target audience.
-This lays the groundwork for a connection to take place between your business and prospective customers.
+This process lays the groundwork for a unique connection between your business and prospective customers.

-The most effective brand marketing campaigns not only generate sales but also leverage your business’s philosophy and persona to build long-term relationships with customers.
+The most effective brand marketing campaigns generate sales and leverage your business’s philosophy and persona to build long-term relationships with customers.

-However, the intense focus on generating immediate and short-term sales leads many business owners and marketing agencies to ignore the branding process.
-This is a serious and costly mistake.
+However, the focus on generating immediate sales often causes many business owners and marketing agencies to ignore the branding process.
+This oversight is a serious and costly mistake.

-Because ignoring your brand and relying solely on marketing is like looking for a life partner that is physically attractive without considering who they are as a person.
+Because ignoring your brand and relying solely on marketing is like looking for a physically attractive life partner without considering who they are as a person.
 Couples that get into relationships based on physical attraction often split up after getting to know each other better.

 Why Branding Comes First

-Brand building must take place first simply because it is necessary to have a brand identity before you can promote one.
-By giving your business an identity, you are establishing a “persona” to which your target audience can connect.
+You can’t promote a brand without an identity.
+By giving your business a brand identity, you establish a “persona” to which your target audience can connect.

-This study shows that nearly two-thirds of consumers want a deeper connection with the brands they buy from.
+This study shows that nearly two-thirds of consumers want a deeper connection with their brands.
 Having a brand identity increases the likelihood that this bond will occur and occur much quicker.

-As an example, Tom’s, a popular premium shoe brand, has used brand marketing to build and maintain strong customer loyalty.
-The company is known for supporting charities around the world and donates a portion of every purchase to them.
-Their customers are willing to spend more for a pair of shoes because their product is higher in quality and because some of the money will go to a good cause.
+For example, Tom’s, a famous premium shoe brand, has used brand marketing to build and maintain strong customer loyalty.
+The company is known for supporting charities worldwide and donates a portion of every purchase to them.
+As a result, their customers are willing to spend more for a pair of shoes because their product is higher in quality, and some money will go to a good cause.

 The brand marketing strategy used by Tom’s is an illustration of how effective one can be when executed consistently across all channels.
-Your business can employ this same brand marketing strategy as well to get the growth you want.
+Your business can also employ this same brand marketing strategy to get the growth you want.

 Aligning Your Branding and Marketing Strategies

 We can use marketing, advertising, and other avenues of business promotion (such as events and networking) to build our brand.
-But it is important to implement the process in the proper sequence to get the results we want.
+But it’s crucial to implement the process in the proper sequence to get the results we want.

 Begin with the End in Mind

 Before we do anything, we must determine what we want to accomplish.
-Start with what you would ultimately like your business to become.
+So start with what you would ultimately like your business to become.

 - What do you want your company to look like in ten years?